 COVID-19 Response Programs

+Staff presented a plan to provide financial assistance to local small businesses negatively impacted by the COVID-19 pandemic.
+Staff described recent approvals by the NYS Legislature and Governor Cuomo to allow industrial development agencies to provide grants and loans, and the City of Albany Industrial Development Agency’s (CAIDA) recent allocation of funding to establish a program in compliance with State guidance.
+Staff also updated the Board on the Albany Community Development Agency’s recent allocation of Community Development Block Grant – Coronavirus (CDBG-CV) funding through Housing and Urban Development (HUD) to provide economic development support related to the COVID-19 pandemic.
+The plan presented included Capitalize Albany developing, launching, administering and monitoring a program leveraging both sources on behalf of both agencies.
+The Board discussed the importance of such a program to provide personal protective equipment (PPE) and the ability to adapt local businesses to the changing market and regulatory environment.
+The Board also discussed the importance of prioritizing financial assistance for minority, women and veteran-owned businesses.

 CDBG Sub-recipient Agreement- Resolution 14-2020

-Staff introduced Resolution 14-2020 which is a grant program to assist small businesses with the purchase of PPE materials or having to install protective equipment due to COVID-19 guidelines.
+Staff introduced Resolution 14-2020 requesting authorization to accept Community Development Block Grant (CDBG) funds from the ACDA totaling up to $1 million to assist businesses impacted by the COVID-19 pandemic, particularly minority and women owned businesses and businesses owned by or employing low to moderate income individuals.
 A motion was made by Jeff Sperry and seconded by Susan Pedo.
-A vote being taken, the motion passes with all members voting aye.
+A vote being taken, the motion passed with all members voting aye.

 CAIDA Acceptance of Funds- Resolution 15-2020

-Staff introduced Resolution 15-2020 requesting acceptance of CAIDA Funds to be use for COVID-19 relief for small businesses that was just passed by the Governor.
+Staff introduced Resolution 15-2020 requesting authorization to accept up to $250,000 from the City of Albany Industrial Development Agency (CAIDA) to assist small businesses in purchasing personal protective equipment in accordance with NYS S08181 which was signed into law on June 17, 2020.
 A motion was made by Matthew Peter and seconded by Sonya de Peral.
-A vote being taken, Susan Pedo recused herself from the vote, the motion passes with all other members voting aye.
+A vote being taken, Susan Pedo recused herself from the vote citing her membership on the CAIDA Board of Directors, and the motion passed with all other members voting aye.

 COVID-19 Response Business Adaptation Program Creation- Resolution 16-2020

-Staff introduced Resolution 16-2020 requesting that Capitalize Albany use funds supplied by Albany Community Development Agreement and the Community Development Block Grant.
+Staff introduced Resolution 16-2020 requesting authorization to launch and administer a new grant program entitled Small Business Adaptation Program (SBAP) generally in accordance with guidelines shared with the board.
+The program would utilize the CDBG funding from the ACDA and the funds from CAIDA to implement the program.
 A motion was made by John Vero and seconded by Matthew Peter.
 A vote being taken, the motion passes with all members voting aye.

+ACES Mortgage Modification Request

 ACES Mortgage Modification Request- Resolution 17-2020

-Staff introduced Resolution 17-2020 the request to entered into real estate development transactions related to vacant or underutilized properties where rehabilitation/construction/redevelopment of such properties would likely result in a positive effect on the community.
+Staff introduced Resolution 17-2020 to request authorization to modify the existing mortgage agreement with the Albany Center for Economic Success (ACES) at 255 Orange Street and 236 Clinton Avenue to facilitate a development at the site with Home Leasing.
+As requested by ACES, the Corporation would release 236 Clinton Avenue from the mortgage and add 220 Clinton Avenue and 281 Orange Street.
 A motion was made by Anders Tomson and seconded by David Parente.
-A vote being taken, the motion passes with all members voting aye.
+A vote being taken, the motion passed with all members voting aye.